Mayor of North Tyneside

-The Mayor of North Tyneside is the executive mayor of the borough of North Tyneside in Tyne and Wear, England, providing political leadership for North Tyneside Council.
+The mayor of North Tyneside is the directly elected local authority mayor (executive mayor) of the borough of North Tyneside in Tyne and Wear, England, providing political leadership for North Tyneside Council.
 The incumbent since 2025 is Karen Clark.
-A Mayoral Referendum was held on 5 May 2016 to determine if residents wished to retain the Mayoral system or change to a committee system.
+A referendum was held on 5 May 2016 to determine if residents wished to retain the mayoral system or change to a committee system.
 The number of votes for continuing with the mayoral system was 32,546 (57.5%) against 23,703 (41.8%) for a committee system.

-Until 2023, mayoral elections were held under the supplementary vote electoral system.
-The mayor is now elected through first-past-the-post voting, after the electoral system for mayoral elections in England were changed by the Elections Act 2022.
+Since 2026, mayoral elections were held under the supplementary vote electoral system.
+The mayor was elected through first-past-the-post voting, after the electoral system for mayoral elections in England were changed by the Elections Act 2022 which have been changed back.